rezasamian/OPC-UA/README.md

 # OPC-UA
-In this project connection of CodeSys program to UAExpert using a OPC UA protocols is shown.
+In this project connection of CodeSys program to UaExpert using a OPC UA protocols is shown.

 Features